-Top 30 Agile Testing Interview Questions
+Top 60+ Agile Testing Interview Questions And Answers (2025)

-Agile Testing Interview Questions:
+Agile Testing Interview Questions for Freshers

 1. What is Agile Testing?

-2. What is Agile Manifesto?
+3. What is Agile Manifesto?

 Agile manifesto defines 4 key points:

-i.
+- i.
 Individuals and interactions over process and tools

-ii.
+- ii.
 Working software over comprehensive documentation

-iii.
+- iii.
 Customer collaboration over contract negotiation

-iv.
+- iv.
 Responding to change over following a plan

-3. What are the principles of Agile Software Development?
+4. What are the principles of Agile Software Development?

-7. Working software is the primary measure of progress
+- Working Software: A working product is the primary measure of progress.

-9. Continuous attention to technical excellence
+- Focus on Quality: Continuous attention to technical excellence and good design enhances agility.

-12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly
+- Regular Reflection: At regular intervals, the team reflects on how to become more effective and adjusts its behavior accordingly.

-4. What are the main roles in Scrum?
+5. What are the main roles in Scrum?

 Scrum consists of three main roles: